YashasKumar/Games_classifier/README.md

-# Video Classification using Tim
+# Video Classification using TimesFormer
 This repository implements a video classification pipeline using the **TimeSFormer architecture**, trained and evaluated on a 5-class sports dataset containing videos of **Long Jump**, **Javelin Throw**, **Skiing**, **Pole Vault**, and **Horse Riding**.

 The notebook includes: